Terms and Conditions of Supply

 The personal data to be processed falls within the following categories of data:

-Name, job title, address, telephone number, email address.
+Name, job title, address, telephone number, email address, financial data including bank account and payment card details.

 No Special Category Data.